 Eligibility for the Certificate Programs and Application Process

 The certificate program is open to matriculated students enrolled in any graduate program at San José State University (SJSU).
 In addition, the program is also open to students who hold a Bachelor's degree from an accredited institution and have a GPA of at least 2.5 (where A=4).
 Non-matriculated students may complete the certificate program through SJSU's Open University.

-Students interested in pursuing one of the certificate programs should consult with the department's graduate adviser, Professor Hilary Nixon prior to beginning course work.
+Students interested in pursuing one of the certificate programs should consult with the department's graduate advisor prior to beginning course work.
 Students planning to enroll in one or more certificate programs should complete the Student Information Form [PDF].